-A study, financed by the Carnegie corporation, was undertaken to examine the body, said regarding the announcement that tripartite cluster relationship, and was scheduled for completion early this month.
-Since that time, according to Dr. who represent a Protestant sect which also operates Pepperdain College in California" Lake Forest.
+A study, financed by the Carnegie corporation, was undertaken to examine the tripartite cluster relationship, and was scheduled for completion early this month.
+Since that time, according to Dr. information department, "a group of Texans who represent a Protestant sect which also operates Pepperdain College in California" Lake Forest.

-"However they withdrew their offer in September," said Dr. Marchese, "and we haven't had anything since."
+"However they withdrew their offer in September," said Dr. Marchese, "and we haven't had anything since.'

 Dr. Marchese said that at the luncheon last month, Sr. Burke and Mr. Ellitson told Fr.
-Hesburgh that even if Barat were able to sell their campus that they would not be from us, they would return to Barat where able to support the financial burden of a move to South Bend.
+Hesburgh that even if Barat were able to sell their campus that they would not be able to support the financial burden of a move to South Bend.
 Marchese said that Fr.
-Hesburgh "seemed reluctant to commit Notre Dame to aiding Barat in this area.
+Hesburgh "seemed reluctant to commit Notre Dame to aiding Barat in this area.4